Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Inadequately immunized or unimmunized travellers to areas with endemic diphtheria are at higher risk of acquiring disease.
 A list of countries where diphtheria is endemic is available from the United States Centers for Disease Control and Prevention (CDC) or the current version of the CDC's Health Information for International Travel Yellow Book.

 Diphtheria occurs most frequently in winter and spring months in temperate climates.

 Spectrum of clinical illness

 Respiratory diphtheria affects the mucous membrane of the upper respiratory tract.
 Symptoms include a mild fever, sore throat, difficulty swallowing, malaise and loss of appetite.
 It can progress to acute respiratory distress, upper airway obstruction and asphyxia in young children.
-An adherent, asymmetrical, grayish white membrane visible on the tonsils and oropharynx typically appears within 2 to 3 days of illness.
+An adherent, asymmetrical, grayish white membrane, visible on the tonsils and oropharynx, typically appears within 2 to 3 days of illness.
 Dissemination of diphtheria toxin can result in systemic complications such as myocarditis and central nervous system effects.
-The case-fatality rate is about 5% to 10%; the highest rates occur among the unvaccinated very young, and elderly, and in non-endemic countries because diagnosis is often late.
-Localized infection of the skin (cutaneous diphtheria) may occur but is rarely associated with systemic complications.
+The case-fatality rate is about 5% to 10%; the highest rates occur among the unimmunized who are very young, and unimmunized elderly, and in non-endemic countries, because diagnosis is often late.
+Localized infection of the skin (cutaneous diphtheria) may occur, but is rarely associated with systemic complications.

 Diphtheria occurs worldwide and is endemic in many developing countries as well as in Albania, Russia and other countries of the former Soviet Union.
 In other countries, occasional cases of imported diphtheria are identified.
 Resurgence of diphtheria has been reported in countries with low vaccine coverage.
 A total of 4,187 cases of diphtheria were reported to the World Health Organization (WHO) in 2010.